xibosignage/xibo-manual/source/en/media_module_playlist.md

 - Set a Playlist to use its content as 'filler' only.
 - Control how multiple Playlists should be ordered to play content.
 - Play one item per cycle for a specified Play Count.
+- Cycle through items contained on a Playlist in the viewer to easily see the sequence.

 {tip}
 [Playlists](media_playlists.html) can also be created and managed independently to Layouts and would therefore not require further user access rights to Layouts or the Layout Editor to add and manage content.
 Edits made to a Playlist will update all Playlist Widgets that the Playlist has been added to.